Skip to content

 Mini Kelly II

-Dimensions 20x15x9cm.
-Rigid Sellier only.
-Details Tiny top handle + crossbody strap.
+Dimensions 20 × 15 × 9 cm.
+Rigid Sellier construction only.
+Details Miniature top handle plus removable crossbody strap.
 Evening icon.
-Market
+Market context

 Shop Mini Kelly